michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 2. that you were Heathens, and unto idols which have no voice you were led without discernment .

-3. I therefore make known to you, that there is no man who by the Spirit of Aloha speaketh, and saith that Jeshu is accursed;Cherem. and no man also can say that Jeshu is THE LORD unless by the Spirit of Holiness.
+3. I therefore make known to you, that there is no man who by the Spirit of Aloha speaketh, and saith that Jeshu is accursed;

 4. Now, there are distributions of gifts, but one is the Spirit;